mdx-editor/editor/docs/admonitions.md

 # Admonitions

 Admonitions (also known as callouts or tips) are a common way to highlight some text in a markdown document.
-[Docusaurus uses them extensively](https://docusaurus.io/docs/markdown-features/admonitions) in its documentation, and provides a pre-made styling (icons, colors, etc).
+[Docusaurus uses them extensively](https://docusaurus.io/docs/markdown-features/admonitions) in its documentation and provides pre-made styling (icons, colors, etc).

 The admonitions are, in fact, just [conventional container directives](./custom-directive-editors).
 The MDXEditor package ships a pre-made directive `AdmonitionDirectiveDescriptor` that enables the usage of admonitions in your markdown document.